databrary/presentations/jlsc-15/jlsc.md

 This is typically the director of an Office of Sponsored Programs.
 Individual researchers at that institution may then be authorized by that officer to access and share data using Databrary.
 Researchers agree to treat data from Databrary with the same standards of research ethics that would apply to data they collect themselves, and to respect the desired release preferences of people depicted in data they contribute to Databrary.

-Databrary offers several levels of permissions, allowing researchers to share data only with their own lab, or with other authorized Databrary researchers, or in bi-lateral relationships with specific individual Databrary users, or in limited excerpts to the public.

 ### Curation